 - Negativism or refusal of examination and treatment.

-- Lack of self-criticism and objective assessment of their actions, inflexibility of thinking.
+- Lack of self-criticism and an objective assessment of their actions, inflexibility of thinking.

-- In their actions unpredictable, inconsistent, irresponsible, incl. and are ambivalent.
+- In their actions, unpredictable, inconsistent, irresponsible, incl. and ambivalent.

-It should also be emphasized that with age in children, in the presence of negative social factors and the absence of therapeutic measures, there is an aggravation of such traits of personal reaction as vulnerability, negative perception of external appearance, inability to adapt in a macro environment (in a team), to protect oneself or help others, choose friends, etc.
+It should also be emphasized that with age in children, in the presence of negative social factors and the absence of remedial measures, such personal response features as vulnerability (touchiness), negative perception of external forms, inability to adapt in the macroenvironment (in the team), protect themselves or help others, choose friends, etc.

-For some children, depending on the age characteristics and personality characteristics, suggestibility is characteristic (B).
-High-level В speaks about plasticity, the flexibility of cognitive-communicative processes.
-Low-level B, on the contrary, indicates the negative internal atmosphere of the family, the negative influence of the macro environment, stiffness and such traits as suspicion, suspicion, high egocentrism, intransigence, impatience, etc., and, in most cases, mirror image of the parents’ characters .
+For some children, depending on the age characteristics and personality traits, suggestibility is typical (B).
+High-level B speaks about plasticity, the flexibility of cognitive-communicative processes.
+Low-level B, on the contrary, indicates a negative internal atmosphere of the family, the negative influence of the macro environment, rigidity and such traits as distrust, suspicion, high egocentrism, intransigence, impatience, etc., and, in most cases, is a mirror image of the characters of the parents.

-Children with neuroses, neurotic and somatoform disorders, in comparison with their peers, have one or more conflicts in the microenvironment, or too much dependence on relatives, especially symbiosis with the mother.
-In the macros environment, such children find it difficult to establish contact (equal and immediate adequate communication).
-At the same time, they often become excessively subordinate in the group, instilled, non-initiative.
-After establishing contact with peers hyperactive, inconsistent, they struggle with patience and friendliness.
-In the behavior of children of younger groups, elements of auto- and heteroagression can manifest themselves, in adults – demonstrative (conversion) behavior with elements of subordination to the requirements of the macroenvironment.
+In children with neurosis, neurotic and somatoform disorders, in comparison with peers, there are one or more conflicts in the microenvironment or too much dependence on relatives, especially symbiosis with the mother.
+In the macro environment, such children are difficult to establish a contact (even and immediate adequate communication).
+At the same time, they often become unnecessarily subordinate in the group, suggestible, and lack of initiative.
+After establishing contact with peers, hyperactive, inconsistent, hardly show patience and friendliness.
+In the behavior of children of younger groups, elements of auto- and hetero-aggression can manifest, in adults, demonstrative (conversion) behavior with elements of subordination to the requirements of the macroenvironment.

-In adolescents: it is difficult to formulate the need to obey the requirements of the macro environment and there are many problems in adapting and shaping the creation of social benefits.
-Social adaptation, the ideology of existence are formed in the form of idealism, incl. individualism or egocentric “withdrawal into oneself.”
+In adolescents: the need to obey the requirements of the macro environment is difficult to form and there are many problems in adapting and shaping the creation of social benefits.
+Social adaptation, ideologies of existence are formed in the form of idealism, incl. individualism or egocentric “withdrawal into oneself.”

-Further, the gap between the ability and desire to realize their “lofty ideals, goals” is deepened, to protect oneself (the instinct of self-preservation), to defend one’s opinion, to differentiate vital positive principles,
+In the future, the gap between the ability and the desire to realize one's “high ideals, goals”, to protect oneself (self-preservation instinct), to defend one’s opinion, to differentiate positive life principles, etc.

-At the same time, the presence of neurotic personality development constantly pursues them throughout life.
-They become dissatisfied, unhappy with themselves and often endure this discontent with their relatives.
+At the same time, the presence of neurotic development of the personality constantly pursues them throughout their life.
+They become dissatisfied, dissatisfied with themselves and often carry this discontent to their relatives.